DenmarkOfficial Name: Kingdom of Denmark

 - Taking some time before travel to consider your personal security.
 Here are some useful tips for traveling safely abroad.

 Freetown Christiania, located in the Christianshavn area of Copenhagen, has been known to be a hostile environment for tourists.
-Historically, Christiania has been the site of illicit drug activity and recent drug enforcement efforts have resulted in violent clashes between the police and Christiania residents.
+Historically, Christiania has been the site of illicit drug activity.
+Recent drug enforcement efforts have resulted in violent clashes between the police and Christiania residents.
 Because of the illicit activity, Christiania residents have imposed a strict no-photography policy.
 Tourists have been assaulted and robbed for taking pictures in Christiania.
 Police and emergency services are limited in Christiania.

 Pickpockets and purse-snatchers operate mainly at train stations -- the Copenhagen Central Station in particular -- and on crowded trains or buses, as well as in areas frequented by tourists.
 Sophisticated thieves target the Copenhagen Airport and cruise ship quays.
 The best precaution is to keep an eye on your belongings at all times.
 Do not put any bags containing valuables, such as your passport or credit cards, down on the ground or on the back of a chair.
 Watch your computer bag, which is particularly desirable.
 Popular tourist attractions, like shopping streets and restaurants, also attract pickpockets and thieves.
 Hotel lobbies and breakfast rooms attract professional, well-dressed criminals who blend in with guests and target purses and briefcases left unguarded by unsuspecting tourists and business travelers.
-Pickpockets and purse-snatchers often work in pairs or groups with one person distracting the victim while another grabs the valuables.
-Since car and home break-ins have become more prevalent in recent years, we strongly recommend that you not leave any valuables in parked vehicles.
+Pickpockets and purse-snatchers often work in pairs or groups, with one person distracting the victim while another grabs the valuables.
+Since car and home break-ins have become more prevalent in recent years, we strongly recommend that you not leave any valuables in parked vehicles and ensure your vehicle or residence is locked properly when you leave it.

 Don’t buy counterfeit and pirated goods, even if they are widely available.
 Not only are the bootlegs illegal to bring back into the United States, if you purchase them, you may also be breaking local law.